 The use of procedures to determine the age varies between Départements.
-Some Départements place the emphasis on civil status documentation, others conduct a social evaluation and some proceed to a bone examination.
-Procedures for bone examination are highly controversial, even more so when civil status documentation (if there is any) is brought into question, without a thorough examination of the case.
-According to the UNHCR,114 these young people should get the benefit of the doubt in the event that an evaluation cannot establish their exact age.
+Some Départements place the emphasis on civil status documentation, others conduct first a social evaluation and some also proceed to a bone examination.
+Procedures for bone examination are highly controversial, even more so when existing civil status documentation is disregarded without a thorough examination of the documents.
+According to UNHCR,192 these young people should get the benefit of the doubt in the event that an evaluation cannot establish their exact age.
 Once again, practice is not uniform across the country.
-Young people are rarely given the benefit of the doubt in practice, and less and less frequently.
+Young people are rarely given the benefit of the doubt in practice, and this happens less and less frequently.
 The State Prosecutor is the authority that decides on an age assessment procedure.
-In fact, the Prosecutor is responsible for issuing the order to place the child in care (temporarily or not) and may therefore request additional tests if there is a doubt about their status as a child.
-The Border Police may proceed to interview the person to make them admit that they are over 18.
-In these cases, the young people risk being sent immediately to appear before the authorities for fraud, and if relevant, use of false documents.
-The Public Prosecution department can request three months of imprisonment and issue a detention warrant, as well as an interdiction from French territory that can last for a duration of between one and three years.
+In fact, the Prosecutor is responsible for issuing the order to place the child in care (temporarily or not) and may therefore request additional tests if there is a doubt about their age.
+In some (rare) cases, the prosecutor can ask the Border Police to conduct an interview with a view to make them admit that they are over 18.
+If they admit they are over 18, these young people risk being sent immediately to appear before the authorities for fraud, and if relevant, use of false documents.
+The Public Prosecution department can request three months of imprisonment and issue a detention warrant, as well as an interdiction from French territory that can last from one up to three years.